 Kelpies are also said to be able to control water, using sudden floods to sweep potential victims into the water.
 They also shriek or wail to warn of a coming storm.
 When taking on human form, their hair is often matted with water weeds.
 A kelpie in its equine form can be captured and controlled through the use of a bridle marked with the sign of the cross, being highly prized as a powerful draft horse.
 The Laird of Morphie was said to have enslaved a kelpie using this method, using it to carry the foundation stones on which he constructed his castle.
 Kelpies were reportedly extremely difficult to kill, although a well-placed silver bullet would reduce them to a pile of formless mass.

-Accounts of kelpie sightings are rare, although one such encounter by one Patrick Canning was recorded by journalist and cryptozoologist Frederick William Holiday in his book The Dragon and the Disc in 1973, although in Ireland rather than Scotland.
+Accounts of kelpie sightings are rare, although one such encounter by a man named Patrick Canning was recorded by journalist and cryptozoologist Frederick William Holiday in his book The Dragon and the Disc in 1973.
+Unusually, the sighting occured in Ireland rather than Scotland.
 Taking place in 1944, Canning had walked down to the shore of Lough Shanakeever early in the morning to retrieve a pregnant mare.
 When he reached her she appeared to have given birth to a healthy foal.
 However, on approaching the two horses, the foal dashed to the water and disappeared.
 The mare would give birth to her actual foal several days later.